Dragon Age Hex Editing

 More complicated, but simple once you know how.
 You just replace certain hex values with others that correspond to a list of materials.

-Required: Material List Register to see the link
+Required: Material List

 You have to know exactly which value is yours before you change it, because there are a lot of similar values involved with this one and changing a bad one is, well, bad.
 Before you begin, take note of the materials of the equipment you're wielding.
 For example, my character is wearing Tier 1 (Rough) Studded Leather, and wielding a Tier 2 (Grey Iron) Family Sword and Shield of Highever.
 There are different material numbers for for weapons, armour and shields.